ericswpark/2025-sighorse/main.typ

 posterity.
 Once the event is over, one of the organizers upload a postmortem of the event, including all the media taken during the event.

-The initial version of our events site was developed by Matthew Stanciu, our past president of Purdue Hackers.
+The initial version of our events site was developed by Matthew Stanciu, the past president of Purdue Hackers.
 Events were managed on Airtable, before the migration over to Sanity in January 2023 as Matthew wanted to use a real CMS to manage our events.
 For the RSVP functionality and emailing potential attendees,